R-Srijith/Custom-object-detection-using-yoloV3/README.md

 * This is a custom object detection project that uses yoloV3.
 * The model detects three classes 'mask_weared_incorrect','with_mask'and 'without_mask'.
-* The dataset used for training is the Face Mask detection dataset form kaggel.
+* The dataset used for training is the Face Mask detection dataset from kaggel.
 Link: https://www.kaggle.com/andrewmvd/face-mask-detection

 # Methadology